tokkoro/sdlgpu_tetris/README.md

 ## Compiling
 ### Visual Studio 2022 with cmake
- * only requires any version of Visual Studio 2022
+ * only requires Visual Studio 2022
  * right-click folder background, select open with visual studio
  * wait for cmake configuration to finish
  * compile and run
 ### Visual Studio 2022 solution
- * only requires any version of Visual Studio 2022
+ * only requires Visual Studio 2022
  * start "x64 Native Tools Command Prompt for Visual Studio 2022"
  * navigate to this folder, run "cmake -S . -B build"
- * goto the newly created build folder and open the .sln file
+ * go to the newly created build folder and open the .sln file
  * compile and run normally
 ### Linux & Mac:
  * probably use "cmake -S . -B build" and run "make build -j 12" or something like that, good luck